aaronsb/memory-graph/README.md

 To switch between storage types, set the `STORAGE_TYPE` environment variable to `json`, `sqlite`, or `mariadb`.

-For detailed information about storage options, including how to convert between formats, see [Storage Switching](docs/storage-switching.md).
+For detailed information about storage options, including how to convert between formats, see [Storage Overview](docs/features/storage/overview.md) and [Converting Between Storage Types](docs/features/storage/converting.md).

 ## Available Memory Tools